Rapid COVID-19 Testing

 Rapid COVID testing is for symptomatic (patients with symptoms) only at this time.
 Patients are to walk-in, and are seen as they present.
 The COVID Testing expense is 100% covered for both insured and uninsured patients.
 Please note ALL COVID testing patients must be seen by one of our medical providers, we are not a mass COVID testing site.
 If you do not have symptoms and are in need of COVID test, please visit your primary care physician or a take home test at your local pharmacy.

 **New Update** All COVID-19 Testing is covered by in network insurance and/or the CARE Act for those without insurance if provider ordered.

-chills, repeated shaking with chills, muscle pain, headache, sore throat, new loss of taste or smell, fever, dry cough, shortness of breath or if you believe you have been in direct contact with someone who has the virus.
+Symptoms of COVID-19 are chills, repeated shaking with chills, muscle pain, headache, sore throat, diarrhea, new loss of taste and/or smell, fever, dry cough, shortness of breath.

-- Step 4– An AFC Provider will see the patient and order testing.
+Step 3 – An AFC Provider will see the patient, order testing, and provide results.

-- Step 5 – AFC employee will come back out with discharge papers as you depart.
+Step 4 – AFC Employee will come in with discharge papers as you depart.

 Health officials recommend a full office visit along with COVID-19.
 If COVID-19 comes back negative, there could be underlying issues.
 If COVID-19 comes back positive there could be fluid on lungs and low oxygen levels the patient may not be aware of.
 In March 2020 a NYC emergency room physician working in the middle of the pandemic in NYC was published in the New York Times: “When COVID pneumonia first strikes, patients don’t feel short of breath, even as their oxygen levels falls.
 And by the time they do, they have alarmingly low oxygen levels and moderate-to-severe pneumonia.”